Leonard Greene: Supersonic aircraft

 In his 2001 book Inventorship: The Art of Innovation, Greene described finding "creative ideas in the simplest things."^{8} To address a key problem of supersonic aircraft – window-shattering sonic booms when they break the sound barrier – he turned to the earthworm for inspiration.
 Just as an earthworm eats and excretes the earth to move past mounds of dirt, he figured a supersonic aircraft's deafening boom is caused from its inability to move air out of its way fast enough to avoid external shock waves.
 He patented a device, sold to Boeing in 1994, that would use a hollow fuselage and strategically placed ducts to suck in, compress, and then release air through a plane's tail.

 Outcome

-Today, his firm supplies unique air safety and performance technology to virtually every major air carrier, the U.S. Armed Forces, and aircraft manufacturers worldwide.
+Today, his firm supplies air safety and performance technology to virtually every major air carrier, the U.S. Armed Forces, and aircraft manufacturers worldwide.
 Safe Flight products are installed on over two-thirds of the world's aircraft – in the general aviation, commercial, and military sectors.

 Safe Flight made Leonard Greene a multimillionaire.
 He remained involved in the business until his death and as recently as 1998 co-patented and marketed an airborne power line detector and warning system for helicopters.